 To document and better understand these downstream impacts, a team of scientists from WCS are surveying reefs close to and offshore from the mouth of the Bureta, Dama, Waibula, and Dawasamu rivers.
 Each day we SCUBA dive to collect baseline data on coral cover, coral disease, and reef fish communities.
 We are documenting how much silt (measured as percentage cover) is present on those reefs.
 The composition of coral communities can give us insights into the impact sediments are having on reef systems.
 The types and abundance of coral disease provide a strong indicator of land-based impacts.
 Monitoring will be done annually to determine if interventions to improve land management will have a positive impact on coral reefs.

 The WISH Fiji project is a partnership between the University of Sydney, Edith Cowan University, Fiji National University and Wildlife Conservation Society (WCS) in close collaboration and partnership with the Fiji Ministry of Health and Medical Services, Water Authority of Fiji, World Health Organisation (WHO), the Pacific Community (SPC), UNICEF.
-The project is generously supported by Bloomberg Philanthropies’ Vibrant Oceans Initiative and the Australian Government Department of Foreign Affairs and Trade.
+The project is generously supported by Bloomberg Philanthropies’ Vibrant Oceans Initiative, the Australian Government Department of Foreign Affairs and Trade and Tiffany & Co.
+Foundation.